oracle-livelabs/apex/scm-ai-agent/4-run-application/4-add-agent-run-application.md

 ## Summary

-You have completed the livelab.
-The Home Dashboard now launches the AI Agent from a dedicated button, and the Procurement Agent is ready to guide users through supplier evaluation and purchase order creation within a single conversation.
+You have completed this LiveLab.
+The Home Dashboard now has a dedicated entry point for the Procurement Agent, and users can identify low stocks, evaluate suppliers, and raise a purchase order through a single guided conversation in Oracle APEX.

-This is what AI Agents in Oracle APEX make possible: a user with a question can get a reasoned, data-driven answer and take a real action in the application, without leaving the page.

 ## Acknowledgements